Home | Sessions | Speakers | Sponsors | 2021 Videos | Save the Date 2022

-Workshop Session 2: How Small and MDI Credit Unions Can Leverage Capital to Scale
+Small and MDI Credit Unions Leverage Capital to Grow

 This year has shone a spotlight on the critical role Minority Depository Institutions (MDIs) play in realizing financial inclusion in communities of color.
 As a result, an unprecedented level of external funding and resources are now being directed toward MDIs, including dedicated funding in Treasury’s Emergency Capital Investment Program and CDFI grant programs.
 In this session, we’ll hear from small MDI credit union leaders on how they’ve accessed and deployed external funding to scale their lending and services for their communities.

 Measuring Member Financial Well-being

 Ann Solomon, VP of Strategic Initiatives, Inclusiv; Monica Andry, Financial Health Program Manager, University FCU; Genevieve Melford, Director of Insights and Evidence, Aspen FSP and Director, Expanding Prosperity Impact Collaborative (EPIC), Aspen Institute; Alejandra Ruales, Senior Manager, Financial Health Network; Cindy Shogry-Raimer, VP, Director of Community Development, Greylock FCU